sakshi-0208/CodeAlpha_Object_Detection_Tracking/README.md

    When you run the program:

-   -Webcam window opens
+    1) Webcam window opens

-   -Objects are detected in real-time
+    2) Objects are detected in real-time

-   -Bounding boxes are drawn around objects
+    3) Bounding boxes are drawn around objects

-   -Each object is labeled (person, bottle, phone, etc.)
+    4) Each object is labeled (person, bottle, phone, etc.)

-   -Each object gets a unique tracking ID (ID 1, ID 2, etc.)
+    5) Each object gets a unique tracking ID (ID 1, ID 2, etc.)

-   -Objects are tracked across frames even when they move
+    6) Objects are tracked across frames even when they move

 7. Workflow of the System